 - USB drive not working: You drive may show on your screen but may not function.
 Such a problem is not peculiar to you alone as many other users of Windows 10 complain of the same problem.

 - Windows USB port non-functional: If your USB port is not functioning, there's no way you can transfer data from one source to the other.
 You can resolve all the problems highlighted in this article using our tested and trusted technology solutions.

-Part 1.
-How to fix a Windows 10 doesn't recognize USB Port
+How to Fix a Windows 10 Doesn't Recognize USB Port

 Solution 1 – Check Power Management for USB root Hub

 One way to fix a Windows 10 problem of this spec is to tweak the power management structure of your USB root hub.
 Here is how to go about it.

 - Open your Device Manager and go to the section "Universal Serial Bus Control" to find the USB Hub.
 For multiple USB Root Hub, you have to repeat the procedure for each of them (Three USB Root Hub).

 - Right-click the USB Root Hub/select Properties.